hansklav/Fractals-in-Oberon-07/Dragon-curves/README.md

 Even number orders ≥ 14 do produce recognizable drawings, but only half the size (actually they more resemble labradoodles than dragons ;-)

 To analyse this problem I implemented the same algorithm in Python (dragon1.py), and there correct dragons of both odd and even orders are drawn (albeit MUCH slower than in Oberon).<br>
-For reference I also added the original BASIC source by Hans Lauwerier (DRAAK1.BAS).
+For reference I also added the original BASIC source by Hans Lauwerier (DRAAK1.BAS), which can handle odd and even orders as well.
 <br>

 ![Screenshot](Dragon1a.png)